 Batmanglij and Marling’s second part to the story shifts tack slightly, but doubles down on the weirdness.
 Part 1 ended with Prairie’s life in the balance, shot in the chest after her friends used the movements she taught them to distract a school shooter.
 Those movements were designed to help souls to jump from one dimension to another and Part 2 wastes little time in showing us that everything Prairie claimed was true.
 She is indeed in another dimension, but she hasn’t made the jump alone.

-The deeper she goes into the sinister events in this new dimension, the weirder and weirder it gets, from tech billionaires conceiving ridesharing from teenage girls dreams to giant psychic sea creatures.
-However, Marling and Batmanglij are experts at knowing how far they can push it before they need to pull back.
-If nothing else, each episode ends with a cataclysmic cliffhanger that cuts through the strangeness and sinks the show’s hooks even deeper.
+The deeper she goes into the sinister events in this new dimension, the weirder and weirder it gets, from tech billionaires creating ridesharing from the dreams of teenage girls to giant psychic sea creatures.
+But Marling and Batmanglij are experts at knowing how far they can push it before they need to pull back.
+Just when The OA threatens to teeter over the edge, each episode lands a cataclysmic cliffhanger that cuts through the strangeness and sinks the show’s hooks even deeper.
+By the time it gets to the stunning conclusion, you’ll wonder how you ever doubted it.

 The OA Part 2 is streaming on Netflix now